open-telemetry/opentelemetry-ruby-contrib/CONTRIBUTING.md

 The services provided include:

  *  `app` - main container environment scoped to the `/app` directory.
-Used primarily to build and tag the `opentelemetry/opentelemetry-ruby:latest` image.
+Used primarily to build and tag the `opentelemetry/opentelemetry-ruby-contrib:latest` image.
- *  `api` - convenience environment scoped to the `api` gem in the `/app/api` directory.
- *  `sdk` - convenience environment scoped to the `sdk` gem in the `/app/sdk` directory.

 To test using Docker:

  1. Install Docker and Docker Compose for your operating system
  2. Get the latest code for the project
- 3. Build the `opentelemetry/opentelemetry-ruby` image
+ 3. Build the `opentelemetry/opentelemetry-ruby-contrib` image
     * `docker-compose build`
     * This makes the image available locally
  4. API: